Computable analysis on the space of marked groups: Introduction on some results in Markovian computable analysis

 Finally, the function $f$ can be used to distinguish between the elements of the sequence $(x_{\phi(n)})_{n\in\mathbb{N}}$ and its limit $x$, as, given a computable point $u$ in $X$, it is possible to chose one which is true between $d(f(u),f(x))>r$ and $d(f(u),f(x))<r$, if we know a priori that $d(f(u),f(x))$ is not equal to $r$.
-This contradicts Markov's Lemma, and thus $(f(x_{n}))_{n\in\mathbb{N}}$ must converge to $f(x)$. \end{proof} We can use the previous corollary to prove that, under the additional assumption that the space $X$ be a recursive Polish space, any computable function $f:X\rightarrow Y$ is continuous -not necessarily effectively so.
+This contradicts Markov's Lemma, and thus $(f(x_{n}))_{n\in\mathbb{N}}$ must converge to $f(x)$. \end{proof} We can use the previous corollary to prove that, under the additional assumption that the space $X$ be a recursive Polish space, any Banach-Mazur computable function $f:X\rightarrow Y$ is continuous -not necessarily effectively so.
 This corollary of Markov's Lemma was first proven by Mazur for functions defined on intervals of $\mathbb{R}_{c}$ (see \cite{Mazur63}).
-Note that Mazur uses a notion of computability for functions defined on metric spaces that differs for the one we use throughout, and which is known as Banach-Mazur computability.
-However, the proof of his theorem is identical, when applied either to Markov computable functions, or to Banach-Mazur computable functions.
-See \cite{Hertling2001}. \begin{cor} [Mazur's Continuity Theorem] Consider a computable function $f:X\rightarrow Y$ between a recursive Polish space $X$ and a recursive metric space $Y$.
+See \cite{Hertling2001}. \begin{cor} [Mazur's Continuity Theorem] Consider a Banach-Mazur computable function $f:X\rightarrow Y$ between a recursive Polish space $X$ and a recursive metric space $Y$.
 Then $f$ is continuous. \end{cor}

 \begin{proof} Denote $(u_{n})_{n\in\mathbb{N}}$ an effective and dense sequence of $X$.

 Suppose that $f$ is not continuous at a point $x$ of $X$.
 This means that there exists a sequence $(x_{n})_{n\in\mathbb{N}}$ and a real number $r>0$ such that $(x_{n})_{n\in\mathbb{N}}$ converges to $x$, but for any $n\in\mathbb{N}$, $d(f(x_{n}),f(x))>r$.
 Any point of $(x_{n})_{n\in\mathbb{N}}$ is the limit of an effective subsequence of $(u_{n})_{n\in\mathbb{N}}$, by Proposition \ref{prop:dense seq effective polish}.
 And thus, by Corollary \ref{cor:MarkovCor1}, for each point $x_{k}$ of the sequence $(x_{n})_{n\in\mathbb{N}}$, there must exist a point $u_{\phi(k)}$ in the sequence $(u_{n})_{n\in\mathbb{N}}$, such that both inequalities $d(u_{\phi(k)},x_{k})<2^{-k}$ and $d(f(u_{\phi(k)}),f(x))>r$ hold.